 Some published data supporting the impression that burning fossil fuels has already resulted in a small increase in global average temperatures was later determined to be falsified.
 Temperature estimates (from ice cores and other sources) going back 25,000 years show that present average global temperatures remain within the trend begun at the start of the Holocene interglacial 10,000 years ago.

-Some concerns persist over fossil fuel use and the substitution of crop lands for forests eventually affecting the world’s climate, but the latest available global temperature measurements, including direct on-land measurements, sea buoy telemetry, and satellite remote sensor data do not show an appreciable warming trend.
-Changes in average global temperatures during the last thousand years are minute when compared to longer-term changes experienced in the past.
+Some concerns persist over fossil fuel use and the substitution of crop lands for forests eventually affecting the world's climate, but the latest available global temperature measurements, including direct on-land measurements, sea buoy telemetry, and satellite remote sensor data do not show an appreciable warming trend.
+Changes in average global temperatures during the last thousand years are minute (plus or minus 1 deg F) when compared to longer-term changes experienced in the past.
 The most current information indicates a flat global temperature trend in the 1997-2014 period.
 Continued monitoring of worldwide climate conditions will be useful in determining future trends.

-There are three main possibilities regarding the planet’s future temperatures.
+There are three main possibilities regarding the planet's future temperatures, over the next several thousand years.
 One is a continuation of the present interglacial, with world average temperatures following the trend of the last 10,000 years and polar ice caps and sea levels remaining more or less as at present.
-Another is a termination of the current glaciation, with average global temperatures rising five to ten degrees F, polar ice caps markedly receding, and sea levels rising a hundred feet or more.
-A third scenario would entail a termination of the interglacial and a return to a glaciation similar to that prevalent before the Holocene, with ice sheets covering the current temperate regions, significantly lower sea levels, and average global temperatures dropping ten degrees F or more.
-It would take centuries for the last two scenarios to fully develop, time enough for redeploying the world’s population and preparing for a changed environment.
+Another is a termination of the current glaciation, with average global temperatures rising five to ten deg F, polar ice caps markedly receding, and sea levels rising a hundred feet or more.
+A third scenario would entail a termination of the interglacial and a return to a glaciation similar to that prevalent before the Holocene, with ice sheets covering the current temperate regions, significantly lower sea levels, and average global temperatures dropping ten deg F or more.
+It would take centuries for the last two scenarios to fully develop, time enough for redeploying the world's population and preparing for a changed environment.